wavesplatform/docs.wavesplatform/docs/en/keep-in-touch/april.md

 ## Dapp Ui (waves-dapp.com)

-For the invoke script transaction, in addition to the transaction status on the blockchain, the result of validation is displayed.
+For the invoke script transaction, in addition to the transaction status on the blockchain, the status of script execution is displayed.

 ## Node Go